 Blighted by bad starts, the Everton charabanc rolls on with Moyes doing well with what he is given, but not being able to be given the chance elsewhere to see what he could achieve.
 This is lucky for Everton, but with sales of young players a regular occurrence, like the search for a new ground, it is a case of constant rebuilding.

 In 2013, the rebuilding had to be done in the manager's office, with Moyes anointed as the successor at Old Trafford and Everton moved to secure Roberto Martinez as the new boss.
-A cool character, the Spaniard settled into the position well and took the team into the top six with some neat football, but failure to maintain that status saw them go Dutch with Ronald Koeman as the big cheese.
+A cool character, the Spaniard settled into the position well and took the team into the top six with some neat football, but failure to maintain that status saw them go Dutch with Ronald Koeman as the big cheese, but having left a bad smell around Goodison, they turned to Sam Alladyce to take them to a brighter future.

 FAMOUS PLAYERS : -